Generative Modeling through Koopman Spectral Analysis: An Operator-Theoretic Perspective: Experiments

 \subsection{Stochastic Allen-Cahn Equation}

-Here we evaluate the predictive capability of KSWGD on the stochastic Allen-Cahn equation \citep{allen1972ground,steinbach2009phase}, which models phase separation kinetics driven by thermal fluctuations and serves as a benchmark for testing generative methods on SPDEs.
+We evaluate the predictive capability of KSWGD on the stochastic Allen-Cahn equation \citep{allen1972ground,steinbach2009phase}, which models phase separation kinetics driven by thermal fluctuations and serves as a benchmark for testing generative methods on SPDEs.
 The system is governed by:

 where $u(x,t)$ is the phase field, $D$ is the diffusion coefficient, and $W_t$ represents the standard Wiener process multiplied by noise intensity $\sigma$.
 The parameter $\epsilon$ defines the width of the interfacial transition layers.
-A critical property of this system is its stiffness, more specifically, as $\epsilon \to 0$, the reaction term $\epsilon^{-2} u(u^2-1)$ becomes large, which forces rapid transitions towards the stable equilibria $u=\pm 1$.
-This necessitates a very fine temporal resolution of $\Delta t$ to maintain numerical stability and accurately resolve the fast interface dynamics, making data-driven modeling particularly challenging due to the high-dimensional spatiotemporal correlations.
+A critical property of this system is its stiffness: as $\epsilon \to 0$, the reaction term $\epsilon^{-2} u(u^2-1)$ becomes large, forcing rapid transitions towards the stable equilibria $u=\pm 1$.
+This necessitates very fine temporal resolution to maintain numerical stability, making data-driven modeling particularly challenging due to the high-dimensional spatiotemporal correlations.
+In this experiment, we validate KSWGD's capability for learning these spatiotemporal distributions.
+We simulate the equation on a high-resolution grid and compress each snapshot to a low-dimensional latent space via a fully-connected autoencoder.
+Using EDMD with a polynomial dictionary, we construct the Koopman matrix $K$ in latent space from paired data only at $t_0$ and $t_1$.
+During the KSWGD sampling phase, particles are initialized in the latent space and evolved to generate samples matching the initial distribution.
+Subsequently, we apply the Koopman matrix $K$ successively to predict future distributions; more specifically, $K^2$ predicts at $t=0.0002$, and $K^5$ predicts at $t=0.0005$.
+Note that the snapshots at $t_2$ and $t_3$ are not used in training and serve solely to validate the Koopman operator's predictive capability (see Appendix~\ref{app:stochastic_ac_eqn} for detailed parameter settings and Appendix~\ref{app:latent_prediction} for latent-space prediction analysis).